REACH OUT TODAY

 • Difficulty in relationships — Alcohol abuse can cause strain in relationships with friends, family, and colleagues.

 If you or someone you know is displaying signs of alcohol abuse, it’s crucial to seek help from healthcare professionals.
-Treatments for AUD can include behavioral therapies, medications, and support groups, and it’s important to know that recovery is very much possible.
+Treatments for AUD and things like binge drinking can include behavioral therapies, medications, and support groups, and it’s important to know that recovery is very much possible.
 The sooner help is sought, the better the outcomes are likely to be.

 How to Stop Drinking Alcohol